passcod/in-the-pale-darkness-of-dawn/threads/saka/iaqa-force-sensitives-discussion.md

 “The Treaty of Coruscant.”

-“That’s when we separated from the Second Republic.”
+“That’s when we separated from the… well, the Second Republic.”

 “Second?”